Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

-We hypothesise that adaptivity is beneficial if a particular policy is situated in a bad region of parameter space, in which case selecting one of the alternative policies may rapidly find a favourable location of the parameter space.
-Due to the positive effect of adaptivity only occurring in the DRQN conditions in the 18-task POMDP domain, this hypothesis would be demonstrated empirically by determining if DRQN has a higher policy spread (see Section~\ref{sec: othermetrics} for its definition) than PPO in the 18-task POMDP domain, but not in the 27-task MDP domain.
+This section further analyses three core hypotheses to explain the above results, illustrating Lifetime Policy Reuse and the importance of task capacity. \paragraph{Hypothesis 1: Adaptive policy selection provides escape from low-performing regions of parameter space} The first hypothesis is that adaptivity in the policy selection is beneficial if a particular policy is situated in a bad region of parameter space, in which case selecting one of the alternative policies may rapidly find a favourable location of the parameter space.
+Due to the positive effect of adaptivity only occurring in the DRQN conditions in the 18-task POMDP domain, this hypothesis is supported empirically if DRQN has a higher policy spread than PPO in the 18-task POMDP domain, but not in the 27-task MDP domain.
 Empirical results support the hypothesis: in the 18-task POMDP domain, adaptive DRQN conditions have a policy spread within $[0.6,0.7]$ while PPO has a policy spread within $[0.1,0.3]$ (see Figure~\ref{fig: paramdiversity}); in the 27-task MDP domain, adaptive DRQN conditions have a policy spread within $[0.3,0.4]$ while PPO has a policy spread within $[0.4,0.45]$.

-The discrepancy is because for highly similar tasks there are similar requirements for the policies, in which case switching policies does nothing more than reducing the number of training iterations for any selected policy.
-When required policies are highly distinct, continuing to train an initially unsuccessful policy will (a) take many training iterations, and (b) come with the side-effect of reducing the performance on other tasks.
-In such cases, switching the policy can quickly find a policy with higher performance.
-The 27-task Cartpole MDP domain requires similar optimal behaviours (e.g., moving left when the angle tilts in the negative orientation, moving right when the angle tilts in the positive orientation) and therefore adaptivity has a small negative effect.
-By contrast, the 18-task POcman POMDP domain requires more distinct optimal behaviours and therefore adaptivity has a large positive effect.
+Comparing the two domains, the 18-task POMDP domain, which has opposing dynamics such as approach and avoid behaviours, may have a lower task-similarity compared to the 27-task MDP domain, which has more behavioural constants such as moving in the direction to which the pole tilts; this implies the required policies for 18-task POMDP are highly distinct, and continuing to train an initially unsuccessful policy will be less efficient than switching policy.